10 Halloween Email Newsletter Examples + Tips [2023]

 If you want to embrace the Halloween spirit, you can add scary emojis and wicked words.
 However, you know your brand and audience better than we do, so insert those elements thoughtfully.

-2. Horrific Newsletter Design
+2. Horrific newsletter design

 Ready to adopt the Halloween style to craft creepy emails?
 Again, choose a color palette including orange, grey, and black.
 Insert images such as pumpkins, witch hats, and spider webs that can add an evil look to your email.
 You can also include a funny animated GIF to delight your email readers!

 However, you can also go for a more toned-down design if you think your audience will appreciate it more, with slight tweaks that will woo them!
+Finally, if you want to create a sense of urgency for your readers, add a countdown timer to maximize results.

-3. Spooky Halloween Copy
+3. Spooky Halloween copy

 When writing the copy, remind yourselves of the goal of this email to ensure that your message is clear.
 Scary words are not enough.